MarinkoBa/Hate-Speech-Classification/README.md

 #### Preprocessing (01/04/2021)
 - program Python module to handle Preprocessing of tweets
 - non standard lexical tokens have to filtered out (e.g. emoticons, hastags etc.)
-  - tweets often includes urls like "http://t.co/cOU2WQ5L4q" and links with @name to other users, which should be remeoved, to make the data simpler
+  - tweets often includes urls like "http://t.co/cOU2WQ5L4q" and links with @name to other users, which should be removed, to make the data simpler
 - remove duplicate tweets and retweets
 - remove standard stopwords (english)
 - splitting into tokens